wandersoncferreira/python-experiment/README.md

 *Well, these issues are addressed by this package.*

+**OBS>>> This package was renamed from Python Experiment Mode to Python Experiment.
+I am sorry, but it makes more sense now.

 # Installation
 For now, there is only one way to install this package.